-The Count will occur for a period of one week during November 2013.
-At this time of year Koalas move lower down in the trees so are easier to detect then at other times.
-As it is also breeding season, joeys are present so we will be able to record information on the number of young.
+The Great Koala Count will occur for a period of one week during November 2013.
+At this time of year, koalas and their joeys move lower down in the trees during breeding season.
+So, it will be possible to record information on the number of young too.

-A smart phone app will be available for our citizen scientist to download in order to record the GPS location of the Koala and for easy input of data.
-People who don’t have smart phones can enter their recording s onto NPA Koala research portal.
+A smartphone app will be available for our citizen scientists to download in order to record the GPS location of the Koala and for easy input of data.
+People who don’t have smartphones can enter their recordings onto NPA Koala research portal.

-The data collected by our citizen scientists will inform the government on that state of Koalas across NSW.
-As the public have collected this data and have surveyed for threats that Koala’s are facing, it is hoped this will push the government to take action for the sake of this iconic species.
+The data collected by citizen scientists will inform the government on that state of Koalas across NSW.
+As the public has collected this data and has surveyed for threats that koalas are facing, it is hoped this will push the government to take action for the sake of this iconic species.

-Results from data collected will provide multi-species benefits via integration with other measures to conserve biological diversity and to maintain ecological systems and processes.
+Results from the data collected will provide multi-species benefits via integration with other measures to conserve biological diversity and maintain ecological systems and processes.